GoogleChrome/web.dev/src/site/content/en/learn/forms/styling-form-controls/index.md

 {% Aside %}
-To ensure the best cross-browser compatibility, you also must include the prefixed versions of `appearance`, `-moz-appearance` and `-webkit-appearance`.
+To ensure the best cross-browser compatibility, you must also include the prefixed versions of `appearance`: `-moz-appearance` and `-webkit-appearance`.

 [Learn more about vendor prefixes](https://developer.mozilla.org/docs/Glossary/Vendor_Prefix#css_prefixes).
 {% endAside %}